 Usually the web address will suffice.
 Keep it to a minimum, particularly if you are printing as you don’t want to have to throw a few boxes of material away if you move office or change phone numbers.
 Adding a contact person provides an even bigger risk of them becoming next week’s green bin contents.

 One side might be enough.
 But certainly a one page (front and back) provides a good basic overview brochure.
-If you have the budget, send it out to a graphic designer – particularly if you are printing it for use as handouts or at exhbitions.
+If you have the budget, send it out to a graphic designer – particularly if you are printing it for use at exhibitions.

 That’s it.
 Once you know the sections to include, it’s easy to write a company overview brochure.